spectralcode/OCT-Fundamentals/docs/dynamic_range_compression.md

 ## 5. Truncated 8-bit Quantized Depth Profile

-Now, after the 8-bit quantization, the depth profile can be properly displayed, but almost half of the reflectivity range is wasted on noise!
+Now, after the 8-bit quantization, the depth profile can be properly displayed, but nearly one-third of the reflectivity range is wasted on noise!

 To improve image contrast, we truncate the signal by adjusting the values for min and max in the 8-bit quantization.
 We select these values in such a way that unwanted parts, like noise, are cut off.
 This stretches the relevant portion of the signal, allowing it to use the full 8-bit range.